This Looks Like That... Does it? Shortcomings of Latent Space Prototype Interpretability in Deep Networks: Summary and Future Work

 \section{Summary and Future Work}

 In this work, we investigated potential shortcomings of the interpretability mechanism of so-called ProtoPNets, which base their decisions on similarities between image patches and visualisable prototypes.
-We showed that, while ProtoPNets usually bring about human-understandable decisions, there are certain cases, namely in the presence of adversarial and compression noise, where the analogy between human and network reasoning breaks down.
-While the first scenario is not overly surprising, the latter is of particular relevance to practitioners who might have different sources of noise in their data (compression, lighting, device artefacts, zoom and motion artefacts in cameras, etc.).
-We thus caution practitioners to be mindful of the aforementioned shortcomings when using prototypical networks, especially in settings where possible flaws in the interpretability mechanism are less obvious, like for example in medical imaging.
+We showed that, while ProtoPNets usually bring about human-understandable decisions, there are certain cases, namely in the presence of adversarial or compression noise, where the analogy between human and network reasoning breaks down.
+While the first scenario is not overly surprising, the latter is of particular relevance to practitioners who might have different sources of noise in their data (e.g. lighting, device, zoom and motion artefacts).
+We thus caution practitioners to be mindful of the above shortcomings when using prototypical networks, especially in settings where possible flaws in the interpretability mechanism are less obvious, for example in medical imaging.

-Going forward, we consider a more comprehensive study of the robustness of interpretability mechanisms to be an interesting direction of future research, including both the examination of interpretable architectures different to ProtoPNets (e.g. \cite{nakka2020robust}) as well as the identification of further sources of artefacts/noise that may lead to a break down of interpretability in real-world settings.
-Finally, building upon our initial results in Appendix~\ref{sec:countermeasures}, further improving the robustness of interpretable models via architectural enhancement as well as advanced training techniques constitutes an interesting line of future work.
+Going forward, we consider a more comprehensive study of the robustness of interpretability mechanisms to be an interesting direction of future research, including both the examination of interpretable architectures different to ProtoPNets (e.g. \citet{nakka2020robust}) as well as the identification of further sources of artefacts/noise that may lead to a break down of interpretability in real-world settings.
+Finally, building upon our initial results in App.~\ref{sec:countermeasures}, further improving the robustness of interpretable models via architectural enhancement as well as advanced training techniques constitutes an interesting line of future work.